Discover the world through travel & beyond!

 Gain a better understanding of the French Quarter aboard a narrated carriage ride.
 Pick your pony in Jackson Square.
 Then trot through New Orleans' streets while learning about the city's past.

 Mules lead all the carriages here, not horses.
-According to our Mid-City Carriages guide, that's because, “They're smarter.
-They're stronger.
+According to our Mid-City Carriages tour guide, “They’re smarter.
+They’re stronger.
 And they handle the heat better.”

 Our mule, Ray, was smart indeed.
 Our driver called out to him at an intersection, “Wait now, Ray.
 Be sure to look both ways first.”
 Sure enough, Ray paused and turned his head all the way to the right, and all the way to the left before proceeding.